-Once I’ve finished the list of Dartmoor Tors, probably January 2017 I will complete this top 10 list of tors.
+Once I’ve finished the list of Dartmoor Tors, probably by the end of 2017 I will complete this top 10 list of tors.
 For now I’ve added the ones that I know will be on these lists for sure.
 Both these lists may change a bit as I revisit tors in different weather, via new routes.
 With the top places list changing due to the fact that I haven’t been to all the spots yet.
 However i hope you too enjoy these places as much as I do and that it gets you to all parts of the moor and not just the popular parts.

 MY TOP 10 TORS